godfat/rack-handlers/README.md

 ## REQUIREMENTS:

 * Rack
-* The web server you want to use (e.g. unicorn, rainbows, zbatery, etc).
+* The web server you want to use (e.g. unicorn, yahns, rainbows, zbatery, etc)

 ## INSTALLATION: